-Every baby has possibilities for self-actualization but most get it knocked out of them.
+“Every baby has possibilities for self-actualization but most get it knocked out of them.
 I think of the self-actualizing man not as an ordinary man with something added but rather as the ordinary man free of the crippling addictions that block self-actualization.”

-  Addictions explain why 99+% of us are too busy obsessing over primitive needs to care about anything (including being needs) other than protecting and triggering dopamine flow.
+Addictions explain why 99+% of us are too busy obsessing over petty primitive needs to care about anything (including being needs) other than maintaining dopamine flow.

 As unhealthy as addictions can be, they are only one factor keeping addicts behaving more like missing links than self-actualized beings.
 A more significant factor is that addictions invariably include the self-deceptions, denials, and unconsciousness required to deny information that threatens the need to satisfy insatiable dopamine-induced cravings.

 In other words:

 - It doesn’t matter if everyone starts out with the potential to self-actualize if we’re born into societies where impressionable children are easily seduced with addictive substances, beliefs, and behaviors.

 - In denying dopamine-induced addictions we unconsciously deny ourselves the gift of consciousness.

-  - It’s not necessary to give up additive behaviors that make us happy, healthy, wealthy, and/or wise.
+- It’s not necessary to give up positive additive behaviors that make us happy, healthy, wealthy, and/or wise.

-  - It is necessary to give up addictive behaviors that exacerbate stress, cause misery, and keep us lying to ourselves and others.
+- It is necessary to give up negative addictive behaviors that exacerbate stress, induce misery, and keep us lying to ourselves and others.

 The Good News: The truth truly can set us free

-  Self-actualization is not only possible, it’s available to anyone willing to honestly admit to the addictions that prevent self-actualization.
+Self-actualization is not only possible, it’s available to anyone willing to honestly admit to the addictions undermining self-actualization.

 There are challenges.
 Needles, obesity, STDs, emphysema, and cirrhosis make it difficult for heroin, food, sex, nicotine, and booze addicts to deny addictions.
 Unfortunately, the most common, dangerous, and destructive dopamine-induced addictions (to safety/power, attention/approval/acceptance, esteem/status, belief systems, and money) are considered normal and even admirable.
 This makes denying destructive behaviors so easy that few are willing to risk giving up the dopamine triggers, even when they inevitably add to their misery.

 The Great News: admitting to addictions is easier than you might think